 1. Be calm.

-2. Go to the Library section of this site and you will see many reference articles.
+2. Go to the Research section of this site and you will see many reference articles.
 I suggest that you read the Overview of Gadolinium Toxicity, A Group Self-Study of Retained Gadolinium from Contrast MRIs, and Survey of the Chronic Effects of Retained Gadolinium, You can share these with your doctors to help them know that patients with good kidneys can be impacted by Gd from the contrast.

 3. If your MRI was within the last week or if your kidney function was never tested, you should have your kidney function checked as soon as possible as your kidneys may be temporarily not working so well.
 This is known as Acute Kidney Injury (AKI).